High Noon (video game)

 High Noon (Highnoon on the title screen) is a western-themed shoot 'em up game written for the Commodore 64 and published by Ocean Software in 1984.
 Originally advertised on both the Commodore 64 and ZX Spectrum, the game itself was only ever released on the Commodore 64.

 The game has five levels.
 The player takes the role of the good (white) sheriff in the American Old West.
 He must defend his town against outlaws looking to abduct women from the local "Saucy Sue's Saloon" and rob the local bank, by shooting them.
 Shooting can be done in a horizontal, vertical or diagonal direction.

-The background music is the theme from the movie High Noon arranged by David Dunn.
+The background music is “Do Not Forsake Me: The Ballad of High Noon,” from the movie High Noon, and arranged for the game by David Dunn.

 Gameplay

 The game consists of five levels.
 In each level, the difficulty is increased: